vlacs/navigator-archive/win-eclipse.md

 ## Project Environment Set-Up
-The following instructions provide the steps needed to get the Aspire project running on Windows Environments.
+The following instructions provide the steps needed to get the Navigator project running on Windows Environments.

 For *UX instructions, see [README.md](https://github.com/vlacs/navigator).